Assassination of Jovenel Moïse: Manhunt, gun battle, and arrests

-A manhunt is also ongoing to arrest the people who orchestrated the attack.
-As of 30 July, 44 suspects had been arrested, including 18 Colombians, three Haitian-Americans, 12 Haitian police officers, and six other Haitian civilians.
-A Haitian businessman, Samir Handal, was arrested in November 2021 by Turkey in relation with the case.
+A manhunt was also ongoing to arrest the people who orchestrated the attack.
+As of 30 July 2021, 44 suspects had been arrested, including 18 Colombians, three Haitian-Americans, 12 Haitian police officers, and six other Haitian civilians.
+A Haitian businessman, Samir Handal, was arrested in November 2021 by Turkey in connection with the assassination.
 He was arrested over renting an office to one of the masterminds and accused of participating in meetings of "political character".
 The 37th High Criminal Court of Istanbul however rejected extraditing him to Haiti on 4 July 2022, ruling that the reasons for it were not sufficient.

 On 8 January 2022, the businessman Rodolphe Jaar was arrested as a suspect in the case while entering the Dominican Republic, after the US requested it.
 On 14 January, John Joël Joseph, a former senator and political opponent of Moïse, was arrested by the Jamaica Constabulary Force in Jamaica as one of the prominent suspects for Moïse's assassination.
 His family members were also arrested alongside him.
-A former police officer, who was part of the security team guarding Moïse on the day of assassination, was arrested in the Dominician Republic and handed over to Haiti on March 2.
+A former police officer, who was part of the security team guarding Moïse on the day of assassination, was arrested in the Dominican Republic and handed over to Haiti on March 2.

 Former rebel leader Miradieu Faustin and Divisional Police Inspector Emmanuel Louis were arrested for their alleged involvement in December 2022.

-By March 2023, the U.S. authorities had arrested 11 suspects.
+Arrests of Intriago, Ortiz, Veintemilla and Frederick Joseph Bergmann Jr. were announced by American authorities on 14 February 2023, taking the number of suspects in American custody to eleven.

+Key suspect Joseph-Félix Badio was arrested on 19 October 2023 by the Haitian Police while he was driving away from a supermarket in Pétion-Ville, Port-au-Prince.